 NordicTrack is one of the leaders in cardio equipment such as treadmills, exercise bikes, rowers, and ellipticals, and they also manufacture their own strength equipment.
 Your purchase includes a 30-day trial period in which you’re eligible for a full refund if you aren’t satisfied with your equipment.
 To reach their customer support team, you can call them at 1-888-308-9616.

-Can the NordicTrack Commercial 2450 fold?
+Does the NordicTrack Commercial 2450 Treadmill fold?